ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

   - for `vdj`  the name will include the TCR/BCR output name
 - `Status`: the current status of the job
   - can be: `Pending`, `In-Progress`, `Finished`, or `Failed`
-- `Output Path`: path on the S3 bucket to the FASTQs
+- `Output Path`: path on the S3 bucket to the FASTQs (we may drop this column when we share with researchers, but it is good for internal use)

 This spreadsheet shows the status of the jobs associated with a single Processing-Run.
 This spreadsheet serves two purposes: